Srđa Trifković: Biography

 He has been an adjunct professor at the University of St Thomas in Houston, Texas (1996–1997), and, in August 1997, joined the faculty of Rose Hill College in Aiken, South Carolina.
 He has worked as unofficial representative of the Republika Srpska in London.

 In February 2000, he testified to the Canadian House of Commons on the situation in the Balkans.
 In July 2000 he took part in a Congressional briefing organized by Rep. Dennis Kucinich.

 In March 2003, he testified as a defense witness for Milomir Stakić at his trial before the International Criminal Tribunal for the Former Yugoslavia.
 Stakić was later convicted of extermination, murder and persecutions and sentenced to 40 years' imprisonment.

 In June 2006, he was one of two dozen people who presented works at a symposium on the Holocaust in Yugoslavia, 1941–1945, co-organized by two Serbian institutions and held at Yad Vashem Center in Jerusalem.
 In September 2008, he testified as a defense witness for Ljubiša Beara in the Popović et al. trial.
 Beara was later convicted of genocide, extermination, murder, persecutions and sentenced to life imprisonment.

-He is affiliated with the counter-jihad movement, and participated as keynote speaker at the international counter-jihad conferences in 2008 and 2009.
+He is affiliated with the counter-jihad movement, having participated as the keynote speaker at the international counter-jihad conferences in Vienna in 2008 and in Copenhagen in 2009.